Emotional effects

 Mood swings are common when the parts of the brain that control emotion are injured.
 Sometimes there is an obvious reason why emotions suddenly change.
 At other times there is no specific event that causes a change in mood: it appears random.
 This can be confusing.

 In general, these mood swings are outside a person’s control.
-It’s important not to take them personally or be impatient with the survivor.
-Ways you can help a survivor manage mood swings include:
+It’s important not to take them personally or be impatient with your loved one.

 • Deep breathing